GoldenBullet9mm/Simple-neural-network-XOR-python/README.md

 ```
 And so we built our neural network.
 Now we need to train it.
 Calling the method train.
-We write our data.
-We write the size of the batch 1,
+We write our data, and size of the batch 1,
 and we write epochs, i will have 500 epochs.
 ```
 model.train(inputs, expected_result, batch_size = 1, epoch = 500)